 User Interfaces

 The users should be able to use a mouse to interact with certain animations or diagrams on UPOD.
+Note: If there are interactions such as putting in values, then the Keyboard is also something the user would interact with.

 Software Interfaces